AdityaSreevatsaK/NLP-Navigator/README.md

 including sentiment analysis, machine translation, and language generation.
 This repository serves as a comprehensive platform for learning, experimenting, and building innovative solutions in the field of text and language analysis.

+## 1. Text Processing and Feature Engineering

-## 1. Sentiment Analysis and Text Classification
+## 2. Sentiment Analysis and Text Classification
-### Aspect-Based Sentiment Analysis
+### 2.1.
+Aspect-Based Sentiment Analysis
 ✦ [Online Store Review](a.%20Jupyter%20Notebooks/Online%20Store%20Reviews.ipynb)<br />

+### 2.2.
+Multi-Class & Multi-Label Text Classification
+### 2.3.
+Transfer Learning with BERT, RoBERTa